Entrance & Scholarship Auditions

 - Leo Brouwer's Estudio Sencillos is available via Sheet Music Plus.

-Email Dr. Patrick Roulet with any questions or concerns.
+Percussion auditions are closed for the 23-24 academic year.
+Please contact Dr. Patrick Roulet with questions or concerns.
+Thank you for your interest and please consider auditioning in the future.
 Students may choose to audition for percussion and/or drumset as their primary instrument.

 Percussion Concentration